-Graduate Diploma Photography will give you the practical skills you'll need to define yourself as a leading photographer and by encouraging the development of a strong conceptual approach to your personal practice, achieve a defined identity in you work.
+Graduate Diploma Photography will give you the practical skills you'll need to define yourself as a leading photographer.
+You will be encouraged to develop a strong conceptual approach to your personal practice – to achieve a more defined identity within your work.

 Building on the rich heritage of photography teaching at London College of Communication, Graduate Diploma Photography will open a variety of career opportunities in professional photography.

-During your studies, you'll work towards developing a high quality portfolio suitable for presentation when approaching clients for future commissions or industry roles.
-In addtion, you'll work on set and self-initiated projects which promote learning through discovery, interaction and response to change.
+During your studies, you'll work towards developing a high-quality portfolio suitable for presentation when approaching clients for future commissions or industry roles.
+In addition, you'll work on set and self-initiated projects which promote learning through discovery, interaction and response to change.

-For those wishing to continue their study the theory and research elements of the course will also prepare you for continued learning at a higher level of study.
+For those wishing to continue their study, the theory and research elements of the course will also prepare you for continued learning at Masters level.

 The Graduate Diploma in Photography is taught within the Media School at LCC.